wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 obtain the connection string for the exporters.
 There's a great manual for this available in [the Application Insights documentation][AI_DOCS].

+A> The samples in this chapter only talk about console applications.
+But you can certainly A> use OpenTelemetry in ASP.NET Core.
+You can set it up using [this guide][OTEL_ASPNET].

 One way to monitor your application is by setting up a dedicated dashboard in Application Insights.
 Let's dive into setting up an LLMOps dashboard in this tool.

 ### Building a LLMOps dashboard with Application Insights

+I had to make a choice which tool to show you for monitoring LLM-based applications.
+There are a lot of startups working on monitoring LLM-based applications, but they're not quite there yet.
+It's not standardized, and many of those tools are really expensive while providing limited value.

-Application Insights doesn't focus on monitoring LLM-based applications.
-It was there before we even had LLMs.
-So it takes a bit of effort to make a useful dashboard for applications that use an LLM.
+While Application Insights doesn't focus on monitoring LLM-based applications it is a good quality general-purpose monitoring tool in Azure.
+LLM-based applications have special requirements for monitoring the prompts and responses, but the scope of that is pretty limited to be honest.
+It does take a bit of effort to make a useful dashboard for applications that use an LLM.
 But it is doable.

 There are a couple of things that you'll want to see in an LLMOps dashboard: